About journeys

 • Additionally, this audience is further split, so that 75% receive a special promotion and 25% do not, to see how important an added incentive is for getting customers to purchase again.

-• Finally, the high-value customers who have not purchased in the last three months are contacted when the new products become generally available to make sure they are among the first to know.
+• Finally, the high-value customers who have not purchased in the last three months are contacted when the new products become available to make sure they are among the first to know.

 Journey setup